 Pine-Oak Gall Rust (Eastern Gall Rust): The fungus Cronartium quercuum causes gall rust on approximately 25 to 30 species of pine and oak.
 Infection of oak causes small brown or yellowing areas on the leaves.
 On the underside of the leaves, yellow to orange powder (spores) is visible.

-Pine-oak gall rust spores containing pustules on an oak leaf.
+Pine-oak gall rust spore containing pustules on an oak leaf.

 Robert L. Anderson, USDA Forest Service, www.forestryimages.org

 Prevention & Treatment: All fungal spores, which infect both pine and oak, are primarily windborne.
 High humidity increases the incidence of infection.
 Chemical control is usually not warranted.
 The fungicide myclobutanil may be applied to oaks according to the directions on the label.
-See brands under powdery mildew control.
+Follow the directions on the label.
+See Table 1 for examples of specific products.

 If, after all the leaves have dropped in the fall, your trees still have clumps of green in the top, your trees are parasitized by mistletoe (Phoradendron species), a parasitic plant.
 Although mistletoe does obtain water and minerals from the tree, it does not depend totally on the tree for food.
 The green leaves of this plant contain chlorophyll and are capable of making their own food.
 Mistletoe produces small white berries, which are extremely toxic to humans.
 The stems and leaves are also toxic and are reported to cause skin irritation on contact in some people.